alexrudnick/dissertation/BURNDOWN.md

       the whole pipeline rather than having your WSD system futz with running a tagger and worrying about tokenization; that's really not great design
     * run any other annotators
-    * get classifier for that lemma and return classification
+    * DONE get classifier for that lemma and return classification
   * train a simple PBMT system for Guarani with Moses
     * DONE default system
     * DONE make default system translate from es surface to gn lemmas
     * DONE system where phrases have 1 es word to many gn words
-  * finish building feature function that calls out to chipa
+  * DONE finish building feature function that calls out to chipa
   * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system

-  * language modeling for gn, maybe?
-    * DONE pull all gn text from gn-wikipedia
-    * DONE lemmatize it
-    * DONE train LM
-    * MAYBESKIP? pull all gn text from guarani-nee

   * hack up squoia again if necessary
     * how changed is it? is it very different from before?